sveri/closp/README.md

 To restart the components just hit `(reset)` in the running repl.

+## Ring antiforgery

+<https://github.com/weavejester/ring-anti-forgery> is enabled per default for every shipped form.
+If you use ajax post / put / ... calls you need to provide a :X-CSRF-Token in the header.
+With cljs-ajax for example it would look like this:

+    (ajax/ajax-request
+        {:uri             url
+         :method          method
+         :params          content
+         :headers         {:X-CSRF-Token (get-value "glob_anti_forgery")}})

 ## Reagent and Datascript

 Closp includes a reagent <https://github.com/reagent-project/reagent> and datascript